luau-project/lua-xz/docs/liblzma-on-windows-for-Lua-MinGW-MinGW-w64.md

 1. Download and install ```cmake```;

-2. If ```make``` didn't come as part of your MinGW / MinGW-w64 installation, then download and install the latest ```ninja``` from [https://github.com/ninja-build/ninja/releases/latest](https://github.com/ninja-build/ninja/releases/latest), and place it on your system environment PATH variable;
+2. If ```mingw32-make``` didn't come as part of your MinGW / MinGW-w64 installation, then download and install the latest ```ninja``` from [https://github.com/ninja-build/ninja/releases/latest](https://github.com/ninja-build/ninja/releases/latest), and place it on your system environment PATH variable;

 3. Open a command prompt (```cmd```);